microsoft/dstoolkit-web/HowToCreateAcceleratorPage.md

 At this point in time you can view the page locally.
 If you follow the instructions below.
 Note, that as the page is not yet linked to the Toolkit-page, you will have to enter the permalink in the address bar.
 In our case it would be `http://localhost:4000/dstoolkit-web/coolest_accelerator`

+If the page loads you should see a lot of 'TODO' fields and other template text.
+Adding and amending the accelerator page you have just created will change this.

+> Note, that some variables/placeholders are in double quotes and some are in single quotes; these are prefixed by 'html'.

+Depending on where the variable or placeholder is used the value will be in single or double quotes.
+It is very important to maintain these as the page will otherwise not display correctly.